jcbansal/SwarmOptimizationPackagePy/Readme.md

 1. Initialize Population, LocalLeaderLimit, GlobalLeaderLimit, pr.
 2. Calculate fitness (i.e. the distance of individuals from food sources).
-3. Select global leader and local leaders by applying greedy selection.
-**while** (Termination criteria is not satisfied) **do** &nbsp;&nbsp;(i)	For finding the objective (Food Source), generate the new positions for all the group members &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;by using self experience, local leader experience and group members experience.
+3. Select global leader and local leaders by applying greedy selection. while (Termination criteria is not satisfied) do &nbsp;&nbsp;(i)	For finding the objective (Food Source), generate the new positions for all the group members &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;by using self experience, local leader experience and group members experience.
-&nbsp;&nbsp;(ii) Apply the greedy selection process for all the group members based on their fitness;
+&nbsp;&nbsp;(ii) Apply the greedy selection process for all the group members based on their fitness.
 &nbsp;&nbsp;(iii) Calculate the fitness probability for all the group members.
-&nbsp;&nbsp;(iv) Produce new positions for the all the group members, selected based on the fitness probability, by using self experience, global leader experience and group members’ experiences.
+&nbsp;&nbsp;(iv) Produce new positions for the all the group members, selected based on the fitness probability, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;by using self experience, global leader experience and group members’ experiences.
 &nbsp;&nbsp;(v)	Update the position of local and global leaders, by applying the greedy selection process on all the groups.
-&nbsp;&nbsp;(vi) If any Local group leader is not updating her position after a specified number of times (LocalLeaderLimit) then re-direct all members of that particular group for foraging.
+&nbsp;&nbsp;(vi) If any Local group leader is not updating her position after a specified number of times (LocalLeaderLimit) then
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;re-direct all members of that particular group for foraging.
-&nbsp;&nbsp;(vii) If Global Leader is not updating her position for a specified number of times (GlobalLeaderLimit) then she divides the group into smaller groups.
+&nbsp;&nbsp;(vii) If Global Leader is not updating her position for a specified number of times (GlobalLeaderLimit) then she divides &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;the group into smaller groups. end while
-**end while**
 </pre>

 # SMO-in-python